Inbibo/adonisfx_docs/docs/licensing.md

 It is possible to run the license server on one operating system and run instances of AdonisFX on a different operating system.

-The licensing server is provided and shipped with the installation of AdonisFX for x64 architectures and can be run on Windows.
+The licensing server is provided and shipped with the installation of AdonisFX for x64 architectures and can be run on Windows or Linux.
 For more builds please visit [https://wyday.com/download/](https://wyday.com/download/).

 To be able to request leases from the license server it is necessary to activate the product with a `PRODUCT KEY` on the server side.
 Once activated it is required to have direct connection between the requestor AdonisFX instance and the licensing server to be able to balance the leases accordingly.